1. Purpose of policy

 Conduct a Business Impact Analysis annually to determine the effectiveness of the Business Continuity Plan.

 Chief Operating Officer

-Develop and maintain relationships with relevant Intelligence and Government Agencies, Queensland Police Services, other Emergency Response Services, and Disaster Management Groups to ensure an effective notification, alert, support and response to potential or actual USC incidents.
+Develop and maintain relationships with relevant Intelligence and Government Agencies, Queensland Police Services, other Emergency Response Services, and Disaster Management Groups to ensure an effective notification, alert, support and response to potential or actual University incidents.

 Senior Manager, Security/ SafeUSC

 Ensure staff receive training about the University’s emergency processes.